The Dichotomy in the Nuclear and Host Galaxy Properties of High-redshift Quasars: Method

 \subsection{Point-spread Function}

 Accurate PSF modeling is critical for robust AGN-host decomposition.
 For each target, we construct empirical PSFs from unsaturated, bright stars within the same NIRCam field.
 This approach is known to produce superior PSF models compared to purely theoretical methods such as \texttt{WebbPSF} (e.g., \citealp{Zhuang2024ApJb}).
 We select suitable stars in each band using \texttt{SExtractor} \citep{Bertin1996AAS}, following criteria recommended by \citet{Zhuang2024ApJb}.
-Candidate stars are identified as sources that have high SNR (\texttt{SNR\_WIN} $>$ 100) and unblended (\texttt{FLAGS} $<$ 2), star-like (\texttt{CLASS\_STAR} $>$ 0.8) morphologies with elliptical elongations less than 1.5 and no problematic pixels (\texttt{IMAFLAGS\_ISO} $=$ 0).
+Candidate stars are identified as sources that have high signal-to-noise ratio (\texttt{SNR\_WIN} $>$ 100) and unblended (\texttt{FLAGS} $<$ 2), star-like (\texttt{CLASS\_STAR} $>$ 0.8) morphologies with elliptical elongations less than 1.5 and no problematic pixels (\texttt{IMAFLAGS\_ISO} $=$ 0).
 We then apply $3\,\sigma$-clipping around the median FWHM of the selected sources to exclude saturated stars.
 Importantly, we do not impose brightness limits relative to our quasars, for fainter stars naturally carry less weight in subsequent fitting procedures.
 Owing to variations in image size and field-of-view across different bands, the selection of PSF stars is performed independently in each filter.
-Consequently, the number of PSF stars differs from band to band.
+Consequently, the number of PSF stars varies from band to band, typically 6--8 but ranging from as few as 4 to about 20.

 There are several commonly used methods to create empirical PSFs, such as those implemented in \textsc{PSFEx} and \textsc{photutils}, and hybrid approaches that combine the empirical core of an observed star with the theoretical wings from \textsc{WebbPSF} \citep{Yue2024ApJ,Zhuang2024ApJb,Chen2025}.
 Appendix~\ref{app:psfs} uses CEERS data to compare these approaches against a new direct-fitting method implemented within \textsc{GalfitS}.
 Our direct-fitting method consistently yields the lowest reduced chi-square values among the tested stars, and we adopt it for the subsequent analysis.
 Example PSF models fitted to seven NIRCam bands from CEERS pointing 1 are shown in the top panel of Figure~\ref{fig:psf}.